jackmleitch/PersonalWebsite/blog/2022-06-20-StravaDataPipeline.md

 ## [Data Transformations](https://github.com/jackmleitch/StravaDataPipline/blob/master/src/build_data_model.py)

 Now the data has been ingested into the data warehouse, the next step in the pipeline is data transformations.
-Data transformations in this case include both noncontextual manipulation of the data and modeling of the data with context and logic in mind.
-The benefit of using the ELT methodology instead of the ETL framework, in this case, is that it gives us, the end-user, the freedom tp transform the data the way we need as opposed to having a fixed data model that we cannot change (or at least not change without hassle).
+Data transformations in this case include both non-contextual manipulation of the data and modeling of the data with context and logic in mind.
+The benefit of using the ELT methodology instead of the ETL framework, in this case, is that it gives us, the end-user, the freedom to transform the data the way we need as opposed to having a fixed data model that we cannot change (or at least not change without hassle).
 In my case, I am connecting my Redshift data warehouse to Tableau building out a dashboard.
 We can, for example, build a data model to extract monthly statistics:

 ```sql
 CREATE TABLE IF NOT EXISTS activity_summary_monthly (